arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Even provides bash completions you can install.
 You wrote no code for that!

-### — I need very complex parameterization of my code.
-How do I handle it?
+### — I need to invoke my code from bash with complex parameterization

+(exact wording of this question may also include job schedulers, calls on remote machines and docker run/exec
+— common reasons that force people to write CLI)

+Previous recipe may not work in this case, you have two options:

 **Option A.** Read documentation for *deprecated* packages, write a ton of code for conversion, validation, testing and mocking.